zephyrproject-rtos/zephyr/doc/services/pm/device.rst

    devices that should not be suspended.
    It is responsibility of driver or the application to do any additional configuration required by the device to support it.

-Power Domain
-************

-Power domain on Zephyr is represented as a regular device.
-The power management subsystem ensures that a domain is resumed before and suspended after devices using it.
-For more details, see :ref:`pm-power-domain`.